Zeeeepa/xrpl-trading-bot/README.md

 ### Copy Trading Configuration

-Configure copy trading settings in your user database record:
+Configure copy trading settings in your user record:

 - `copyTradersAddresses`: Array of trader wallet addresses to follow
 - `selectedTradingAmountMode`: `'fixed'` or `'percentage'`